Aashika2209/SIH-1653/README.md

 2: The candidate responds to the questions posed by the interviewer via text, video, or audio.

-3: Real-time feedback is provided to the candidate based on their responses (e.g., hints, scoring).
+3: Real-time feedback is provided to the candidate based on their responses

 Scoring and Evaluation:

-1: The system evaluates responses using NLP models and assigns relevance scores.
+1: The system evaluates responses using NLP models and assigns scores.

-2: Both the interview questions and responses are assigned a relevancy score.
+2: Both the interview questions and responses are assigned a relevent score.

-3: The final score is calculated based on the relevancy of questions and responses.
+3: The final score is calculated based on the  questions and responses.

 Admin Dashboard: